 - Problem-solving skills: Oncologists need to evaluate patients’ symptoms and administer the appropriate treatments.
 They need to do this quickly if a patient’s life is threatened.

 The average pay for oncologists in the United States is approximately $403,000 according to an annual Medscape survey in 2020.

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Overall employment of all physicians and surgeons, including oncologists is projected to grow 13 percent from 2016 to 2026, faster than the average for all occupations.
+Overall employment of all physicians and surgeons, including oncologists is projected to grow 4 percent from 2019 to 2029, about as fast as the average for all occupations.